securitykitten/blog_old/_posts/2014-12-02-vm-checking-and-detecting.md

 <img src="/images/antivm_check_qemu_1.png">
 </figure>

-The next QEMU check is checking against the reg key "HARDWARE\\Description\\System" with a value of "SystemBiosVersion" and data of "QEMU"
+The next QEMU check is checking against the reg key "HARDWARE\\Description\\System" with a value of "SystemBiosVersion" and data of "QEMU".

 <figure>
 <img src="/images/antivm_check_qemu_2.png">